 By Derrick Lee Ming Yang, SMU School of Information Systems

 Two years ago, after countless research and discussions with friends from the industry, I concluded that SMU would be most suitable for me.
-I have just ended my first semester at SMU’s School of Information Sytems (SIS) and here are my thoughts about it.
+I am currently enrolled in SMU’s School of Information Sytems (SIS) and here are my thoughts about my freshman year.

 In SIS, you’ll spend most of your time with friends from the same faculty.
 Therefore, it is imperative that you attend the faculty camp.
 You’ll soon realise that in SIS, everyone is closely knitted and the seniors are very helpful.
 They’ll share their experiences and guide you through your first semester.